tj-wells/coti-docker-method/README.md

 ### Optional Variables

-Adding a `VERSION` variable to your `.env` file allows you to specify which version of the Coti node to run.
+Adding a `VERSION` variable to your `.env` file allows you to define which version of the Coti node should be run by Docker.
 If the `VERSION` is not specified, Docker will automatically use the latest version.
 The version variable should be set as

 ```.env
 VERSION="X.Y.Z"